Pinus sabiniana, Gray Pine by Carrie Di Costanza. For distinction of botanical art presentation; awarded by the exhibit jurors. ©

 Bruce Porter (1865 — 1953) is most well–known, at Filoli, for his work designing our formal garden.
 What is perhaps not as well–known is he was also an accomplished artist, painter, sculptor, stained glass designer, writer, muralist, and even art critic.
 Filoli’s permanent collection includes many of his original artistic works in a range of mediums.
 In addition, the collection holds scaled photographs of dozens of his sketches and studies.
 An exhibit of a selection of his works will be on display in the Visitor and Education Center.

-A confirmation letter will be sent upon receipt and acceptance into the registry.
 For questions, please contact the Education Office at firstname.lastname@example.org.

 Artist Access Days